 #1.
 Iceland’s Food and Fun Festival Brings You The Best Meals From Top Chefs

-March has historically been part of the off-season in Iceland for tourism.
 In 2002, the Food and Fun Festival was created in an attempt to boost tourism during these slower winter days.
 Both tourism in Iceland and the festival have exploded, creating something truly wonderful for both tourists and locals alike.

-Impressive, notable chefs are invited from around the world where they join Iceland’s local chefs to create the best multi-course meals using Icelandic ingredients.
+Notable chefs are invited from around the world where they join Iceland’s local chefs to create the best multi-course meals using Icelandic ingredients.
 Their menus are debuted at many of Iceland’s prominent restaurants including Apótek, Vox, and Essensia.
 The menus are full of seafood, lamb, and dairy, all of which are staples in Iceland’s food scene.

 #2.
 Drinking Beers With The Locals Is A Great Way To Celebrate Beer Day